 Structure, business and supply chain

 Volvo Construction Equipment Haulers Limited is a member of the Volvo Group.
 The Volvo Group is a publicly held company headquartered in Gothenburg, Sweden.
 The Volvo Group is one of the world’s leading manufacturers of trucks, buses, construction equipment and marine and industrial engines and also provides complete financing solutions.
-In 2020, the Volvo Group’s sales amounted to about SEK 338 billion (EUR 32,3 billion).
-The Volvo Group brands include Volvo Trucks, Volvo Construction Equipment, Volvo Buses, Volvo Penta, Renault Trucks, Mack Trucks, Terex Trucks, Prevost, Novabus and Arquus.
-In 2020, Volvo agreed to divest its ownership in UD Trucks to Isuzu Motors and to form a strategic alliance within commercial vehicles with Isuzu Motors, which was completed on 1 April 2021.
+In 2021, the Volvo Group’s sales amounted to about SEK 372 billion (EUR 37 billion).
+The Volvo Group brands include Volvo Trucks, Volvo Construction Equipment, Volvo Buses, Volvo Penta, Renault Trucks, Mack Trucks, Rokbak, Prevost, Novabus and Arquus.
 The Volvo Group also has a number of strategic partnerships and joint ventures, including Dong Feng, Eicher and Shandong Lingong Construction Machinery (SDLG).
+In addition, during 2021 the Volvo Group entered into several partnerships with focus on autonomous solutions, electrification and charging infrastructure.
+These include, among others, partnering with Aurora to jointly develop autonomous transport solutions, completing the transaction to form the fuel-cell joint venture cellcentric with Daimler Truck AG, and to create a joint venture to install and operate a high-performance public charging network across Europe with Daimler Truck and the Traton Group.
+Also, a strategic alliance with Isuzu became operational in 2021.

 Human Rights Governance

 The Volvo Group’s mission is to drive prosperity through transport and infrastructure solutions.
-Hence, respect for human rights is fundamental for the Volvo Group and the Volvo Group is committed to respecting human rights.
-This applies not only in relation to our own operations, but also in relation to our supply chain, our business partners and in relation to others potentially impacted by our operations or the use of our products and solutions.
+Hence, respect for human rights is fundamental for the Volvo Group and the Volvo Group is committed to respecting internationally recognized human rights.
+Negative human rights impacts may potentially materialize not only within our own organization, but also through our business relationships and in the value chain.
+We also seek to address adverse human rights impacts with which the Volvo Group is involved.

 The Volvo Group has been a signatory of the UN Global Compact since 2001 and we strive to align ourselves with the UN Guiding Principles on Business and Human Rights (“UNGP”).
 This is a continuous journey and we have adopted a risk-based approach where we prioritize and focus on the areas where we consider that we have the highest risks for adverse human rights impacts.